SaliElloh/dijkstra-s-algorithm/README.md

 4) We update the cost[U] + weight of UV if it counts a lower cost than the existing cost[v].
 5) We mark the code as visited and remove it from the unvisited collection once we have finished taking into account all of the unvisited neighbors of this particular node.
-There will be no further visit to this node [3].
+There will be no further visit to this node.
 6) if the destination has been checked off as visited or if the shortest distance between nodes in the unvisited set is infinite, then the algorithm is then stopped.
 There is no connection between the node and the other nodes that haven't been visited.
-7) As an alternative, we can choose the unvisited node marked with the least tentative distance, set it as the new current node, and then repeat these steps U–V times, or until all the vertices have been visited.[3]
+7) As an alternative, we can choose the unvisited node marked with the least tentative distance, set it as the new current node, and then repeat these steps U–V times, or until all the vertices have been visited.

 ## Getting Started: